 Auger the holes down until you hit virgin dirt.
 This is usually 3 feet to 8 feet deep.
 If the fill is deeper than that your best bet is to put the piers in during the backfill.
 You can tell when you have reached virgin ground when drilling becomes harder.
 Another good sign that you’re to the right depth is if you start to pull sod out from grass that was covered up when it was backfilled.
 Once you’re there, get all the loose dirt out and compact the bottom of the hole with the end of a spud bar.

 Drop in the pier forms

 Utilize any 6-inch PVC pipe for the pier forms (the cheapest, thinnest-walled material you can find will do the job just fine).
 To determine the length of the pipe for each pier you will measure from the bottom of the hole to the top of the concrete and subtract 5 inches.
 Cut a piece of pipe to that length and stick it in the hole.
 The pipe prevents cave-ins.
-At this point you will want to keep dirt and stone from falling into the pipe, so either tape the top with duct tape or put a piece of plywood on top of each pipe.
+At this point you will want to keep dirt and stone from falling into the pipe.
+Do this by either taping the top with duct tape or putting a piece of plywood on top of each pipe.

 Forms, final grading and rebar